What Is a Good CTR for Google Ads + How to Improve Yours

 If you want to see better results from your Google Ads, you need to improve your CTR (click-through rate).
-But first, it helps to know what a good click-through rate is.
-After all, if you don’t know what a good CTR is, you can’t accurately evaluate the performance of your ads.
+But first, it helps to know what a good click-through rate is so you can accurately evaluate the performance of your ads.

 In this article, we’ll share what is a good CTR rate for Google Ads.
 Plus, if you find your Google Ads CTR to be on the low side, we’ll share tips on how to improve it.

-You can calculate your CTR by taking the number of clicks that your Google Ad gets and divide it by the number of times your ad is shown, like this:
+You can calculate your CTR by taking the number of clicks that your Google Ad gets and dividing it by the number of times your ad is shown, like this:

 ad click-through rate formula